jon-heard/obsidian-inline-scripts-library/state.sfile.md

 return "State loaded.\n\n";
 ```
 __
-state set {state: required, text} - Loads the session state from {state}, a state-string created with the "state get" shortcut.
+state set {state: text} - Loads the session state from {state}, a state-string created with the "state get" shortcut.